 EVSE stands for Electric vehicle supply management which is a device that is used in the recharging of the EVs.
 According to the Department of Energy of the United States level 1 EVSE refills or recharges the electric car for 5-6 miles in one hour.

-• When you switch on the button of the household outlet, the current flows as Alternative current, which is converted into direct current with an onboard charger.
+- When you switch on the button of the household outlet, the current flows as an Alternative current, which is converted into a direct current with an onboard charger.
 An onboard charger helps in charging the battery of the electric vehicle.

 Limitations of EV Level 1 Charger

-• Apart from lots of advantages, there are a few limitations of Level 1 EV Charger.
+- Apart from lots of advantages, there are a few limitations of this Charger.
 The main flaw of the EV level 1 Charger is that it fulfills the requirements of people who do not frequently go for the commute.

-To charge your EV with a Level 1 EV Charger there are requirements for a few things:
+To charge your EV with a Level 1 charging there are requirements for a few things:

 Thus, before using Type1 EV Charging ensure that all pins outlets are properly in working condition, and if anything is not as per standard then contact only licensed electricians.